ballerina-platform/ballerina-dev-website/why/sequence-diagrams-for-programming.md

 </code></pre>
                               <p>The following diagram shows how the HTTP resource definition is visualized, and how its interactions in the resource are shown.</p>
                               <p><img src="/img/why-pages/sequence-diagrams-for-programming-4.png" alt="Ballerina sequence diagram of HTTP resource definition" width="700"></p>
-                              <p>The result here represents the response retrieved back from the caller, where for example, if there was an error communicated back to the caller, we can perform further actions in our resource method rather than ignoring it.
+                              <p>The <code class="highlighter-rouge cBasicCode">result</code> here represents the response retrieved back from the caller, where for example, if there was an error communicated back to the caller, we can perform further actions in our resource method rather than ignoring it.
 This pattern encourages a more robust approach to handling errors.</p>
                            </div>
                         </div>
                      </div>